PixmaNts/edge-cdn-store/design/proposal.md

 This proposal outlines the design and implementation of `edge-cdn-store`, a CDN cache storage backend that implements the `pingora_cache::Storage` trait.
 The project aims to provide a caching solution for edge computing scenarios where low latency, high throughput, and data persistence are important.

-The proposed architecture uses an in-memory `DashMap` for managing metadata and in-progress writes, coupled with a persistent on-disk storage layer that leverages `io_uring` for asynchronous I/O. This design relies on the operating system's kernel page cache to handle in-memory caching of frequently accessed data stored on disk, removing the need for a separate explicit in-memory data cache.
+The architecture uses an in-memory `DashMap` for managing metadata and in-progress writes, coupled with a persistent on-disk storage layer.
+The current MVP uses `tokio::fs` for disk I/O; `io_uring` remains a planned enhancement.
+The design relies on the operating system's kernel page cache to keep hot data fast without an explicit in-memory data cache.

 ## Motivation